 In order for a vehicle to be deemed an “obvious total loss” after being flooded with freshwater, the water has to have reached all the way to the dashboard.
 But if you replace that freshwater with seawater, it only needs to reach the rocker panel (the area beneath the door) to be considered an “obvious total loss.”

 That means your vehicle could be completely destroyed by just 12 inches of seawater.
-And when you take into account the 13-foot surge that accompanied Hurricane Sandy ashore, it’s easy to understand why the total loss rate for vehicles in that area is currently so high.
+And when you take into account the 13-foot surge that can accompany a hurricane, it’s easy to understand why the total loss rate for vehicles in that area is currently so high.

 Why seawater is so hard on cars